 The ACT Government has commenced demolition of buildings on Block 17 Section 1 Phillip, the site of the old Woden High School and more recently, the CIT Woden campus.
 See map below.

 Demolition works commenced in March 2020 and measures have been put in place to limit any impact on residents, including defined working hours, management of dust, restricting all contractor parking to the site, and managing truck movement routes.

-As part of CIT’s Campus Modernisation Strategy, the Woden campus is now surplus to operational requirements.
-During demolition, the car park on the eastern side of the site will continue to be used for parking.
+As part of CIT’s Campus Modernisation Strategy, the Woden campus was deemed surplus to operational requirements.
+During demolition, the car park on the eastern side of the site will continue to be used for parking by Canberra Hospital staff.